weibeld-personalisation/sudoers/README.md

 One of the most crucial settings in a sudoers file is `env_keep += HOME` which causes the `HOME` variable (as well as the `~` character) in the `sudo` environment to be set to the invoking user's `HOME` variable instead of the root user's `HOME` variable.

 The consequence of this is that commands executed in the `sudo` environment will use configuration files from the invoking user's home directory instead of the root user's home directory.
-For example, `sudo vim` will use the invoking user's `.vimrc` file and `.vim` directory, with all the familiar configurations, rather than the root user's version of these files, which are likely non-existent.
+For example, `sudo vim` will use the invoking user's `.vimrc` file and `.vim` directory, with all the familiar configurations, rather than the root user's version of these files (which are likely even non-existent).

 This has also effects when an interactive root shell is started with `sudo -s` (not `sudo -i` as explained below).
-In this case, the started shell uses the invoking user's `.bashrc` file, rather than the root user's `.bashrc` file, which may likely consist just of the default settings.
+In this case, the started shell uses the invoking user's `.bashrc` file, including all the customisations, shell alias, shell functions, environment variables, etc., rather than the root user's `.bashrc` file.

 > On macOS, `env_keep += HOME` is even included in the default `/etc/sudoers` file.